scalableinternetservices/ucsb_website/_slide_src/02_http.md

 ---

 # Try it!
-Dumb Server
+Direct Input Server

 ## Listen for a TCP connection